NataliiaShevchenko620/python-challenge/README.md

 ## Introduction
 This project consists of two Python scripts:

-- PyBank/main.py: This script analyzes financial data from a CSV file containing budget information.
+- `PyBank/main.py`: This script analyzes financial data from a CSV file containing budget information and generates a summary report.
 It calculates total months, total profits/losses, average change, and identifies the greatest increase and decrease in profits.
-- PyPoll/main.py: This script analyzes election data from a CSV file containing voting information.
+- `PyPoll/main.py`: This script analyzes election data from a CSV file containing voting information and generates a summary report.
 It calculates the total number of votes, determines the winner of the election based on popular vote, and provides a breakdown of votes for each candidate.
-Scripts

-`PyBank/main.py`: Analyzes financial data and generates a summary report.

-`PyPoll/main.py`: Analyzes election data and generates a summary report.

 ## Run the desired script: